 The History of Heavy Metal – Origins, Bands, and Early Influences

-While heavy metal music “officially” kicked off in the late 1960s, some earlier works of music were the main driver behind the birth of this genre.
+While heavy metal music “officially” kicked off in 1970, some earlier works of music were the main driver behind the birth of this genre.
+As heavy metal was born from classic and hard rock music, it shares the same roots with rock, including blues, gospel, country, jazz, and boogie-woogie.

-These songs included heavy guitar riffs and distorted sounds that led the heavy metal genre to evolve dramatically throughout its existence.
+These genres, especially rock music, included various elements such as guitar-heavy riffs, complex chords, and rhythms, as well as distorted sounds that led the heavy metal genre to evolve dramatically throughout its existence.
 It’s a pretty diverse genre with dozens of subgenres that continued to pop up well into the mid-1990s.

 What Defines Heavy Metal?